Stacey-dev/rsschool-cv/cv.md

 - Attention to detail, hands-on experience, flexible with assignments.
 - Positive attitude and ability to take ownership when it comes to solve problems.
 - English – Advanced.

+### Experience

+---

+**Senior Electrical Engineer**
+**Eknis-Engineering, LLC (Design, installation and improvement of power facilities up to 750 kV)**
+03.2020 – till present

+**Responsibilities:**
+• development of projects for the construction of high-voltage substations in accordance with industrial codes and standards;
+• development of tasks for specialists of related departments;
+• coordination of the executed documentation with specialists of related department;
+• verification of developed documentation for compliance with industrial codes and standards.

+**Lead Electrical Engineer**
+**EDS-engineering, LLC (Designing and building of high voltage substations and solar stations)**
+09.2018 – 10.2019

+**Responsibilities:**
+• Preparing layouts and sections, cable system layouts and cable lists of high-voltage substations (110, 150 kV) using BIM-modelling.
+• Leadership of a team of 4 engineers, training and verification of their work.
+• Participation in negotiations with foreign customers.
+• Preparing tasks for specialists of related departments.

+**QA Engineer**
+**Ciklum**
+06.2018 – 09.2018

+**Responsibilities:**
+• Manual testing of the websites and subscription letters (desktop, mobile).
+• Functional testing, Localization testing.
+• Checking the design of the websites using Adobe Photoshop.
+• Reporting via JIRA.
+• Creating checklists.

+**Lead Electrical Engineer**
+**Institute DniproVNIPIenergoprom, LLC (Designing of electrical stations and high voltage substations)**
+02.2011 – 06.2018

+**Responsibilities:**
+• Preparing layouts and sections, cable system layouts and cable lists of high-voltage substations (110-330 kV).
+• Development of design documentation at all stages.
+• Preparing tasks for specialists of related departments.